dsb-meeting/dsb-meeting.github.io/DSB2020/source_program.md

   *HowDeSBT and Simka wedding.
 What has been done and what we plan to do*

-  Téo Lemane, Paul Medvedev, Pierre Peterlongo
+  Téo Lemane, Paul Medvedev, Rayan Chikhi, Pierre Peterlongo

 * **17:00** Time for discussion